Embird Embroidery Software

 Lettering

-These settings allow you to define the screen rendering colors of controls such as handles, nodes, baselines, etc., used in interactive lettering mode.
-It is also possible to define the opacity of the lettering fill.
+Define screen rendering colors for handles, nodes, and baselines used in interactive lettering.
+You may also adjust the opacity of the lettering fill.

 All Modes